 Apparently, there were three reasons why only a minority of qualified veterans applied for pensions.
 First, most were youthful men who chose to focus on building independent livelihoods after the war.
 Second, some were unfamiliar with the paperwork, although lawyers were permitted to collect application fees to help.
 Third, others considered pensions as charity and were too proud to take handouts.

 Despite Commissioner Baker’s prediction, the “apex of the mountain” was only a foothill.
-Disbursements for Union veterans pensions would not top-out until 1921, which was sixty years after the war started.
+Annual disbursements for Union veterans pensions would not top-out until 1921, which was sixty years after the war started.
 Moreover, as indicted in the chart below, for thirty years between 1880 and 1910 Union veterans pensions would average more than 25% of the federal budget.
-They would peak at more than 40% in 1893 and only start dropping as a percent of the total after the Spanish American War triggered a steady expansion of federal spending.
+They would peak at 41% in 1893.
 By 1917 the accumulated pensions totaled over $5 billion, which was more than twice the amount spent by the federal and Northern state governments to fight the war.